Stay current on the latest from America Makes.*

 *Submission is for announcements only and does not include the bi-weekly members-only newsletter, AM Digest.

-Defense systems are becoming increasingly electronic with embedded computing systems which require complex, lightweight, structurally integrated, cooling components.
-Laser powder bed fusion (LPBF) has unique advantages for manufacturing structurally integrated parts in such applications with advanced performance.
-However, current LPBF alloys like AlSi10Mg exhibit corrosion behavior, unique to additive manufacturing (AM), which is dependent on manufacturing artifacts such as roughness, surface porosity, the presence of protective films, and process melt pool solidification dynamics.
-This unique corrosion behavior is not well understood and creates a roadblock to Department of Defense (DoD) adoption of LPBF parts for mission critical defense systems in potentially corrosive environments.
+Defense systems are becoming increasingly electronic with embedded computing systems which require complex, lightweight, structurally integrated cooling components.
+Laser powder bed fusion (LPBF) has unique advantages for manufacturing structurally integrated parts in such applications.
+Current LPBF alloys like AlSi10Mg, however, exhibit corrosion behavior unique to additive manufacturing (AM), which is dependent on manufacturing artifacts such as roughness, surface porosity, the presence of protective films, and process melt pool solidification dynamics.
+This unique corrosion behavior is not yet well understood and creates a roadblock to the Department of Defense (DoD) adoption of LPBF parts for mission-critical defense systems in potentially corrosive environments.

-The objective of this project is to advance understanding of corrosion mechanisms of AlSi10Mg components produced by LPBF to facilitate adoption in DoD hardware.
-Specifically, the team seeks to research corrosion mechanisms of LPBF AlSi10Mg as they relate to several product lines; correlate results from screening testing to manufacturing key process input variables (KPIVs) and develop manufacturing best practices and corrosion mitigation strategies; validate the mitigation strategies on LPBF AlSi10Mg against the current manufacturing best practices for traditional wrought and cast aluminum alloys in order to evaluate their efficacy; and create a manufacturing process guideline, specific to corrosion mitigation of LPBF AlSi10Mg, to be disseminated to America Makes and DoD supply chain partners.
+The objective of the study was to advance the understanding of corrosion mechanisms of AlSi10Mg parts produced by LPBF and to validate mitigation strategies to facilitate adoption in DoD hardware.
+Specifically, the team sought to research corrosion mechanisms of LPBF AlSi10Mg; correlate results from screening testing to manufacturing key process input variables (KPIVs) and develop manufacturing best practices and corrosion mitigation strategies; validate mitigation strategies against the current manufacturing best practices; and create a manufacturing process guideline, specific to corrosion mitigation of LPBF AlSi10Mg, for America Makes and DoD supply chain partners.